mmmries/blog/source/_posts/2014-03-25-pstore-is-amazing.markdown

 Clearly the PStore approach is not going to scale very well.
 Loading the full database on every request will become a bottlneck that can't be ignored.
 But as a way to explore what it feels like to program with persistent objects it is _amazing_.

-At some point I hope that an open source project could make a viable alternative to using the Gemstone system.
+At some point I hope that an open source project will make a viable alternative to using the Gemstone system.
 The pure object persistence Maglev represents requires language level bindings so that new object ids don't collide with persisted object ids (plus many other concerns).
-Those are not easy problems to solve, but I hope that someone besides the old school of Smalltalkers can make it possible.
+Those are not easy problems to solve, but I hope that someone besides the old school of Smalltalkers will make it possible.